Arsen-Robotics/bigfootbot/bigfootbot_teleop/README.md

    connect <mac_address>
    ```

-10. If the pairing and connection are successful, you should see a confirmation message.
+7. If the pairing and connection are successful, you should see a confirmation message.

-11. Exit the `bluetoothctl` prompt by entering `exit`.
+8. Exit the `bluetoothctl` prompt by entering `exit`.
-Once the PS3 controller is connected via Bluetooth, you can use it as an input device for games or other applications on your Linux system.
-Please note that the exact steps and commands may vary slightly depending on your Linux distribution and Bluetooth adapter.